eleda77/eleda77.github.io/docs/vocab_list.md

 **leaven** - something that modifies or lightens

 **lectrology** - the study of beds and their surroundings (Pratchett made this up)

+**legation** - a diplomatic minister, especially one below the rank of ambassador, and their staff; he position or office of legate; a legateship

 **legendarium** - a literary collection of legends, particularly those detailing the life of a saint